-Aerosol Duster, which is commonly referred to as “canned air”, “compressed air”, and “dusting gas”, is used knock dust and dirt loose with a pressurized blast.
+Aerosol Duster, which is commonly referred to as “canned air”, “compressed air”, and “dusting gas” is used to dislodge dust and dirt with a pressurized blast.
 On a production line, it’s not unusual to see compressed air lines dropped for this purpose.
 While the air is free, compressed air lines are inflexible, so not as useful for small product assembly operations, repair centers, or field repair.
 That’s where duster shines!

 Aerosol duster is used to blast out dust and dirt from keyboards, computer vents, and even in the PCB assembly process by opening up tight stencil apertures.
 You’ll find duster in just about every facility, but how much do you really know about it?
 Read on for answers to your frequently asked questions about “canned air”.